Skip to content

 Premium:

-Friedrich PVH12K3FB 12000 BTU Class FreshAire Series with Inverter Technology 11.5 EER PTAC Air Conditioner with Heat Pump
+Friedrich PVH12K3FC 12000 BTU Class FreshAire Series with Inverter Technology 11.5 EER PTAC Air Conditioner with Heat Pump

-Finally, Friedrich’s FreshAire models are the only PTACs that meet ASHRAE 62.1-2013 requirements delivering up to 52 CFM of conditioned, MERV 8 filtered make-up air.
+Friedrich’s FreshAire line are the only PTACs that meet ASHRAE 62.1-2013 requirements, delivering up to 52 CFM of conditioned, MERV 8 filtered make-up air.

-Friedrich PVH12K3FB 12000 BTU Class FreshAire Series with Inverter Technology 11.5 EER PTAC Air Conditioner with Heat Pump - 20 Amp - 230 Volt
+Friedrich PVH12K3FC 12000 BTU Class FreshAire Series with Inverter Technology PTAC Air Conditioner with Heat Pump - 20 Amp - 230 Volt - R32 Refrigerant

 Friedrich FreshAire Series PTAC units are the most advanced PTAC units.
 The FreshAire line features a fully integrated make-up air system while still offering...